kirilbud/CMPM-121-Final-Project/Devlog.md

 # Devlog Entry 11/25/2025

 More refactoring.
-Updating the Robot class. added camera movement.
+Updating the Robot class. added camera movement. added cursor object and the start of a blend file.